galenvs/galenvs_dashboard/README.md

    - `install.packages(c("rmarkdown", "knitr", "tidyverse", "ggpubr", "kableExtra", "scales", "viridis", "xtable", "purrr", "gplots", "formatR"))`

 6. Update the `.env` file in the server and the client directory and fill it with your environment variables.

+   Note : You also need to update this line `knitr::opts_knit$set(root.dir = "/home/testvm/ngs_dashboard/server/records/") ` inside of the
+`pgx_qc.Rmd` code with the right directory of the records folder in the server directory.

-7. Start the server by running `npm run dev` in the server directory.
+8. Start the server by running `npm run dev` in the server directory.

-8. In a separate terminal, start the client by running `npm run dev -- --host` in the client directory.
+9. In a separate terminal, start the client by running `npm run dev -- --host` in the client directory.

 ---